Full width project banner image

 Most property management agencies include the cost of inspections in their management fee.
 However, sometimes they're charged separately.
 The charge is generally $50 to $100 per inspection.

-Other costs that may be levied include:
+Other costs may include:

-- Exit inspections and report preparation
+• Exit inspections and report preparation.

-- Organising significant renovation or insurance claims
+• Organising significant renovation or insurance claims.

 Flat fees versus percentage fees

-- Percentage-based model.
+• Percentage-based model.
 The fee scales with the size of the rent and reflects the involvement required.

-- Flat-fee model.
-A flat fee may be cost-effective for higher rent locations.
+• Flat-fee model.
+A flat fee may be cost-effective for higher-rent locations.
 The lower the rent, the more expensive the fee will be in relative terms.

 Choosing the right property manager for your Sunshine Coast investment